 Tweezing is great for smaller areas of body hair removal.Much less chance for irritated skin with this method, which is nice . . . unless you get too close to the surface of your skin and pluck that, too.
 This works really great on eyebrows, or if you just have a little patch of hair somewhere that you want to get rid of quickly, like if you miss a spot shaving.
 It’s also cheap since you only need a pair of tweezers.
 Tweezing does keep you smooth for a fair amount of time—about a week—but ingrown hairs are more common with this method.

 Laser hair removal or electrolysis are fairly permanent, but expensive, methods.
 If you know that you never ever want hair on your legs, or back, or wherever (and you’ve got the cash), then this is for you.
 A specialist will zap your hair follicle with electricity or light, damaging it so that it can’t produce hair anymore.
 It may take a few sessions, but it’s the most permanent option.
 Keep in mind that laser hair removal works best on light-skinned, dark-haired people.
-And please go to a reputable place for this treatment and not some booth in a mall.
-Be safe!
+Avoid mall booths for this…go to a reputable professional.

 Cost and Effectiveness of Body Hair Removal Techniques